 Does the abusive person have physical access to your phone?

 You can delete the app after each use, but note that even if you delete an app from your device, the history of the download will still exist on the device, within any backups or synced records, or your App Store/Google Play store account.
-If you think the abuser is monitoring this information, consider accessing the information on a different device and on a different account.
+If you think the abuser is monitoring this information, consider accessing the information using a different account on a different device.

 Do you think that the abuser is monitoring your phone activity, even without having physical access to the phone?

-With the right spyware tool, it’s possible for an abuser to monitor all device activity without needing constant access to it.
-Generally, the person would need physical access to your phone to install the spyware, but once installed the person can monitor all activity remotely through their computer or phone.
-If you think that this is happening, consider using a “safer” device, meaning one the abuser hasn’t had any access to, to look up resources and information.
+With the right spyware tool or remote access permissions, it’s possible for an abuser to monitor all device activity without needing constant access to it.
+Generally, the person would need physical access to your phone to install any spyware, but once installed the person can monitor all activity remotely through their computer or phone.
+If you think that this is happening, consider using a “safer” device, meaning one the abuser hasn’t had any access to or may likely discover, to look up resources and information.

 Does the app do what it says it will do?

 It is critical to test an app before relying on it, especially if you’re interested in using a personal safety app that shares your location information with trusted individuals and/or police in the case of an emergency.
-Unfortunately, during our tests of many of these apps, several failed to send the correct location information or any information at all.
-Be sure to test out an app before relying on it for immediate safety assistance.
-Calling 000 directly may be the quickest and more effective way to get help in an emergency.
-When calling, be sure to provide as much information about your specific location as possible.
+Rather than accessing an app that then diverts you to an external call, dialling 000 or 112 directly may be the quickest and most effective way to get help in an emergency.
+When calling, be sure to provide as much information about your specific location and situation as possible.

-If you are uncomfortable sharing your personal information and the app isn’t clear on how this information will be used and protected, then either opt-out of sharing it or use another app that doesn’t ask for that information.
+If you are uncomfortable sharing your personal information and the app isn’t clear on how this information will be used, stored and protected, then either opt-out of sharing it or use another app that doesn’t ask for that information.

 Sometimes apps will ask for your postcode or want access to your location to locate resources in your area.
 Be aware that if the app is also asking for your age, gender, and other demographic information, this information can identify you when it is combined with your location.
 Only share what you are comfortable sharing.